Zibiana/QR4SJ/README.md

 Welcome to the workbook's GitHub page!
 This is a work in progress; I aim to write and collate open-source lesson plans for TMSJ (teaching math for social justice) into a workbook you can use in your courses.
 I am indebted to and model my work after the K-12 educators (e.g. [Bob Moses](https://rethinkingschools.org/articles/radical-equations/), [Jonathan Osler](https://radicalmath.org/)) who have been doing this work for decades.

 The book itself is currently hosted [on GitHub Pages](https://qr-for-social-justice.github.io/workbook/).
-Feel free to explore, and don't hesitate to reach out (email Kenan's first initial, followed by their last name, at westminsteru dot edu) if you have comments, questions, or suggestions!
+Feel free to explore, and don't hesitate to reach out (email Bianca's first initial, followed by their last name, at westminsteru dot edu) if you have comments, questions, or suggestions!

 ## Compilation instructions
 If your goal is to use the book as-is in a course or seminar, you can simply share the [book's website](https://bit.ly/QR4SJ) with your students; [bit.ly/QR4SJ](https://bit.ly/QR4SJ) can be used as a memorable link.